-This physical sensation (weirdly) translates by a drop of body temperature ( totally normal) ... hence the blanket.
+This physical sensation (weirdly) translates by a drop in body temperature ( totally normal) ... hence the blanket.

 That's probably why Some people rather conduct sound bathing sessions in warm water.

-Like many niche therapies, sound healing might have only recently reached your Instagram feed but with a rise of +213% on google search, you about to hear about in more often in 2020.
+Like many niche therapies, Sound Bathing might have only recently reached your Instagram feed but with a rise of +213% on google search, you about to hear about in more often in 2020.

-“Sound is one of the most ancient forms of healing tools used,” explains Josie, but the reason it’s resonating with stressed-out millennials right now is because our love of music has honed our appreciation of the power of sound.
+“Sound is one of the most ancient forms of healing tools used,” explains Josie, but the reason it’s resonating with stressed-out millennials right now is that our love of music has honed our appreciation of the power of Sound Bathing.

 “We all connect to music.
 It has the power to heal, and has a rapid and powerful effect on us.
 Just listening to your favorite track can shift your emotional and mental state.
 It literally releases endorphins into you brain which induce feelings of pleasure,” she explains.

-Unfortunately, sound bathing isn’t really something you can recreate at home as a session needs to be conducted by someone to help focus completly.
+Unfortunately, sound bathing isn’t really something you can recreate at home as a Sound Bathing session needs to be conducted by someone to help focus completely.